rasfa98/music-manager/README.md

 ORDER BY COUNT(MadeOf.trackId) DESC
 ```

 This query will be used when sorting the added albums on the index page.
 This is a multirelational query that orders the albums by the number of tracks in descending order.
-I'm grouping the results by id and using the aggregate function _COUNT_ to calculate the number of tracks.
+I'm grouping the results by ID and using the aggregate function _COUNT_ to calculate the number of tracks.

 **Remove all producers of an album**